Eugene-Fed/test_for_MindSet/README.md

 I rewrote `color_normalization.py` so that it returns the image in the same format as it receives it.
 **After 55 epochs - loss: ~ 0.0051, accuracy: ~ 0.9996**
 - [x] ~~Get train dataset without white margins around symbols.
 It should be filled background color, not clean white.
 May be I should rewrite `parse_ru-mnist.py` to expand narrow symbol to square instead of padding the width with white margins.~~
-Decided along with the previous paragraph.
+Mission accomplished along with the previous paragraph.
 - [x] ~~Create adaptive setting of Brihtness/Contrast.~~ Decided with color normalization.
 - [x] ~~Delete symbols' scale before detection, because this oparation degrades the quality.~~ Check all methods of image scaling.
 `passport_data_parser()` line `40`.